osgeonl/tv.osgeo.nl/content/redactie.md

 live to [Twitch](https://twitch.tv/osgeonl) and [YouTube](https://www.youtube.com/channel/UCvSAN6ur4RoGUqxtvmgsb8g) but
 only during broadcast timeframe.
 Not e.g. while preparing.
 Viewers watch the show via YouTube and Twitch.
 The show is also recorded for later viewing on YouTube.
+If you participate within the show you basically consent that you are recorded as well.
+(Though on your specific request we may "cut you (wholly/partly) out" from the recording after the show).

 There are some things you need to know, tips & tricks, especially when first time in the show, read more here: